Kingxukai/linux/Documentation/driver-api/soundwire/stream.rst

-The SoundWire core provides a sdw_startup_stream() helper function, typically called during a dailink .startup() callback, which performs stream allocation and sets the stream pointer for all DAIs connected to a stream.
+The SoundWire core provides a sdw_startup_stream() helper function, typically called during a dailink .startup() callback, which performs stream allocation and sets the woke stream pointer for all DAIs connected to a stream.

 SDW_STREAM_CONFIGURED